nclouds/doz-cloudprem-infrastructure/cloudprem/modules/container-insights/README.md

 # AWS Container Insights terraform module

-A terraform module to install AWS container insights in an EKS cluster
+A terraform module to install AWS container insights with fluentd in an EKS cluster

 ## Module usage: